an-dr/idf-ext/README.md

 Return the project's target parsing `sdkconfig`

+### IdfProject-CleanComplete

+Arguments:

+- Path - path to export.
+Non-mandatory.
+If not set the current working directory is used

+Removes `./build` directory, `sdkconfig`, `sdkconfig.old`

 ### Idf-SetupEnv

 Place all IDF variable to your system environment (to the user scope) permanently.
 Instead of adding to `PATH` creates `IDF_BIN_PATHS` that you can append manually